N-Shimoda/radius-map-app/README.md

 - Leaflet / React-Leaflet
 - Nominatim API (OpenStreetMap)

-## 注意事項
+## Notes

-- 検索機能は Nominatim API を利用しています。高頻度利用や商用利用時は利用規約をご確認ください。
+- Place search uses the Nominatim API.
+Review its usage policy for high-frequency or commercial use.
-- API レスポンスの安定性に依存するため、ネットワーク環境や API の混雑状況により検索が失敗する場合があります。
+- Search reliability depends on the API response.
+Requests may fail when the network or API is congested.

 ---